-In addition, certain of the Money Market Funds have minimum balance requirements.
+In addition, certain of the Money Market Funds described above have minimum investment requirements.
 For eligible accounts, if your investment falls below the minimum balance requirement, MSSB may redeem and reinvest all of your shares in the BDP.
 Once your sweep option has been changed, we will not automatically change it back to your previous Sweep Investment even if you meet the minimum initial investment and/or balance requirements.
 You must contact your Financial Advisor to do so.
-However, if a pattern develops of falling below the minimum balance requirement, we may preclude you from investing in that Sweep Investment in the future.
+However, if a pattern develops of falling below the minimum balance requirement, we may preclude you from investing in the Sweep Investment in the future.